CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 all of us found it to be the most straightforward and easiest to work with.
 Additionally, our app's structure really fit quite well with the packaging strategy, making our development process smooth and helping us work together better.

+The `command` package is expanding as we add more commands.
+While this is not a massive problem , as we have many commands which should go under a `command` package, are there any simple solutions to reducepackage size and simplify it?

 ## Design Patterns